jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 #### Class

-The __Class__ aspect might determine which other object would function as a prototype or class of another object.
+The __Class__ aspect might determine which other object might function as a prototype or class of another object.
 It can also bind a reference to a class.

 ![](images/1.%20System%20Objects.013.png)